Fjord Færgemand

 The troll installation on the Museum’s campus joins a global network of Dambo’s whimsical giants, which are constructed from reclaimed wood and hidden in forests, parks, and cultural destinations around the world.
-The sculptures have become popular travel destinations, drawing visitors eager to discover and photograph the imaginative works.

 Building on the impossible